Try Out Bash on Unbuntu on Windows

 My gut feelings is that Microsoft is just staging a show here.
 All in the effort

-back into developers’ mind and back onto the focus of media.
+to put Windows back into developers’ mind and back onto the focus of media.

-Just looks at the published name used in media - Bash on Ubuntu on Windows
+Just looks at the published name used in media - Bash on Ubuntu on Windows,

 what a mouthful, lousy name!
 But it is carefully picked, and sorted in terms’

-- A bad name on
+popularity in developers’ mind: Bash, Ubuntu and Windows - A bad name on

 its own right, a good marketing strategy in today’s IT context.
 Windows

-to try to have a come back.
+piggybacks upon Bash and Ubuntu to try to have a come back.
 Just like

-: it’s “Linux without the Linux part” or
+someone joked on the web about WSL: it’s “Linux without the Linux part” or

 “GNU/NT”.